Corporate Retreat Catering: A 5-Step Guide to Planning a Summer Retreat

 Many teams turn to Culinary Eye for corporate catering services that fit the setting and the pace of the retreat.
 In this blog, we’ll walk through what goes into corporate retreat catering—from early planning to menu choices and the details that bring everything together.

 Before any menus come into the conversation, it helps to understand the retreat itself.
-A few early decisions give the planning process of the corporate retreat catering direction and help the food meet the needs of the group.
+These early decisions help shape a corporate retreat catering plan that supports both the goals of the retreat and the needs of the group.

 Key elements to define at the start: